Use cases vs user stories in Agile development

 - post conditions (what the system will have done by the end of the steps).

 At first blush, use cases look like a much better way of writing requirements than user stories.
 How will a team be able to implement something as wafty as: As a Flickr member, I want to set different privacy levels on my photos, so I can control who sees which of my photos?
 Won’t it take some rigorous use cases to detail the requirements for the system?
 And that’s usually the point when someone in the workshop asks that question.

-Writing use cases to flesh out user stories in Agile projects is certainly not unheard of (see here, and here).
-But it becomes clear as we move through the workshop that user stories are just the start of a process of understanding what the team is making that, by the end of its course, covers off everything a use case would have told you, but in an organic manner.
+Writing use cases to flesh out user stories in Agile projects is certainly not unheard of (see this Breathingtech post, and the Use Case Blog).
+But it becomes clear as we move through the workshop that user stories are just the start of a process of understanding what the team is making.
+By the end of this process, you’ve covered off everything a use case would have told you, but in an organic manner.

 User stories aren’t just single sentence affairs.
 The product owner also writes acceptance criteria, which define the boundaries of a user story, and are used to confirm when a story is completed and working as intended.
 For example, if this is your user story: As a conference attendee, I want to be able to register online, so I can register quickly and cut down on paperwork, the acceptance criteria could include: